php-imagine/Imagine/README.md

  - Imagick (with ImageMagick version 6.2.9 or later, except version 7.0.7-32)
  - Gmagick

+To read EXIF metadata (e.g. for autorotation), activate the PHP ``exif`` extension.
+This is optional: Imagine works without the PHP ``exif`` extension, but then it can't read and act on image orientation or other EXIF metadata.

 ### Installation using composer
 `php composer.phar require imagine/imagine`